Restaurant Manager Salary

 This position manages employees in all areas of the restaurant, from coordinating server shifts to hiring line cooks.
 The best candidates will lead by example and keep morale and energy up in fast-paced environments.

-Communication is the driving force behind high-functioning teams, and a good GM will clearly explain goals and manage employees according to how each person works best.
+Communication is the driving force behind high-functioning teams, and good general managers will clearly explain goals and manage restaurant staff according to how each person works best.
 They oversee recruiting and training servers, hostesses, and many kitchen positions.
+Successful candidates will set clear expectations for their teams when managing staff.

 Make sure guests have a pleasant experience